 Obtain 35 Hours of Project Management Education Online

-List all PMP Training You Received in the Past
+List all PM Training You Received in the Past

 Go through all your past training records.
 Look at training that you have received in educational institutions (e.g. colleges), evening classes, weekend seminars, and work-related seminars.
-You may claim them if they relate to the PMBOK Guide's knowledge areas.
+You may claim them if they relate to the Knowledge Areas from A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 For instance, a seminar that you attended on effective team building would fall under the human resources knowledge area or a computer-based workshop introducing you to scheduling software would fall under the time knowledge area.

 You can go back as far in time as you would like.
 A seminar that you have taken 20 years ago is still valid for your 35 hours.